 The Asian Studies program seeks to cultivate an understanding and appreciation of Asia's diverse cultures and contemporary social, political, business and economic issues.
 The program emphasizes an interdisciplinary approach by combining the study of languages, humanities and the social sciences.
-Such studies not only provide students with knowledge of Asia and Asian language skills, but also help students to critically examine the values of their own societeis or cultures.
+Such studies not only provide students with knowledge of Asia and Asian language skills, but also help students to critically examine the values of their own societies or cultures.

 In addition to the Asian Studies faculty, members of the Advisory Committee, along with other faculty members, regularly offer courses which are credited with fulfilling requirements of the degree(s).